ChrisEssery/group-project/Portfolio/UX_Design.md

 </div>

-Here is a mind map of the different real world issues and problems we were considering.
-The idea here was to combine a real world issue/problem with a particular type of game to generate a a board game for our SPA.
+Below is another mind map which contains different real world issues and problems.
+As with the above mind map, as a team we came up with a list of real world problems.
+The idea here was to use a particular type of game to tackle one of these real world problems.

 <div align="center">